 Here are general guidelines if you’re mixing your own songs, which will give your mastering engineer more flexibility, allowing for better results.

-*ABLETON USERS – Try placing Ableton’s Utility device on the Master Track and set to Mono.
+**ABLETON PRO TIP ** Try placing Ableton’s Utility audio effect on the Master Track and set to Mono.
 Listening in mono will help you discover phasing issues.
 If it sounds good in mono, that’s a good sign.

 Share Your Bit Rate and Sample Rate

-You need to communicate the sample rate and bit rate of your song to the mastering engineer. (in Ableton Live see Preferences → Audio Tab) The standard Bit Rate when sending your track to the engineer is 24 bit.
+Be sure to communicate the sample rate, bit rate, and tempo of your song to the mastering engineer. (in Ableton Live see Preferences → Audio Tab) The standard Bit Rate when sending your track to the engineer is 24 bit.
 Common Sample Rates are either 44100 or 48000.
-Whatever Sample Rate you started with producing your project, keep it that same rate when exporting, just to be safe.

 Reference Your Song Before Submitting

 Also, using low quality Mp3 samples in your songs won’t sound better after mastering, they will often sound worse.
-It’s best to use high quality .wav or .aiff sample files in your music, such as if you’re doing a remix.
+It’s best to use high quality .wav or .aiff audio samples in your music, such as if you’re doing a remix.